AntreasAntoniou/Learning_to_Learn_via_Self-Critique/README.md

 If we pass weights to it, then the layer/model will use those to do inference, otherwise it will use its internal parameters.
 Doing so allows a model like MAML to be build very easily.
 At the first step, use weights=None and for any subsequent step just pass the new inner loop/dynamic weights to the network.
+- meta_optimizer.py: Contains inner loop optimizers for MAML++ and SCA.
+- standard_neural_network_architectures.py: Contains pytorch modules implementing various layers and network types.
+Contrary to meta_neural_network_architectures.py, the modules in this file do not include inner-loop optimization features.
+Thus, modules in this file can only learn static parameters for a network that do not change during inference.

-- train_maml_system.py: A very minimal script that combines the data provider with a meta learning system and sends them to the experiment builder to run an experiment.
+- train_few_shot_system.py: A very minimal script that combines the data provider with a meta learning system and sends them to the experiment builder to run an experiment.
 Also takes care of automated extraction of data if they are not available in a folder structure.